osrf/gazebo_design/physics_params/physics_params.md

 ```

 With the changes proposed in this document, Erwin only needs to do two things,
-and neither one violates backward compatibility of Protobuf messages or SDF:
+and neither break API/ABI in Gazebo.
+He does not need to change SDF.

 1. Add update logic to `BulletPhysics::[G/S]etParam` for the new key.
 2. Update world to include new parameter.

 ```
-BulletPhysics::GetParam()
+bool BulletPhysics::GetParam(std::string key, boost::any value)
 {
   ... else if (_key == "academy_awards_won")
   {
+    value = bulletAcademyAwardsWon;
-    return bulletAcademyAwardsWon;
+    return true;
   }
   ...
 }